GorvGoyl/Notion-Boost-browser-extension/README.md

   </a>
 </p>

-#### 👍 Liked this extension? express your love by rating [★★★★★](https://chrome.google.com/webstore/detail/notion-boost/eciepnnimnjaojlkcpdpcgbfkpcagahd) on chrome/firefox store.
+#### 👍 Liked this extension? express your love by rating [★★★★★](https://chrome.google.com/webstore/detail/notion-boost/eciepnnimnjaojlkcpdpcgbfkpcagahd) on Chrome/Firefox store.

-#### ✨ Follow [@NotionBoost](https://twitter.com/intent/follow?user_id=1312809481240154112) on Twitter for upcoming features and other Notion tips.
+#### ✨ Follow [@NotionBoost](https://twitter.com/intent/follow?user_id=1312809481240154112) on Twitter for upcoming features and other Notion tips & tricks.

 #### 👨‍💻 Follow the maker [@GorvGoyl](https://twitter.com/intent/follow?user_id=325435736) behind this extension.